thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

-Placing together this minuscule redistribution with the statistics concerning landlessness and near landlessness -- accounting for 46 per cent of rural population
+Placing together this minuscule redistribution with the statistics concerning landlessness and near landlessness --- accounting for 46 per cent of rural population
--- given above, one can understand why land ceiling is described by the
+--- given above, one can understand why land ceiling is described by the
-Ranga Rao Committee as an "unfinished agenda".
+_Ranga Rao Committee_ as an "unfinished
+agenda".
 That phrase gives the impression that it can yet be finished, but that will never be.
 The committee has a hope that